altrangaj/Chat-Brainstorm/README.md

 [app in Heroku](https://dry-dusk-03720.herokuapp.com/)

 Each chat channel has its own note view.
 It is common to channel users.
-Channel members can arrange, create, edit, delete or change colour of the notes.
-The note view is updated in real time for channel users.
+Channel members can arrange, create, edit, delete or change color of the notes.
+The note view is updated in real time.
 Connected users and active channels are shown for application users.

 ## prerequisites